Links on Android Authority may earn us a commission. Learn more.

 Google Pixelbook Go

-The laptop is made from magnesium and weighs just 2.3 pounds.
-Specs are pretty robust, considering the Go runs the lightweight Chrome OS.
-If need be you can still pay for extra power, up to an Intel Core i7 processor, 16GB of RAM, 256GB of storage, and 4K resolution.
-That version costs $1,399 if you can find it, however, at which point you should probably be looking at Windows laptops.
+We’d recommend avoiding the base model with a Core m3 processor.
+Thankfully there are multiple tiers, up to system with a Core i7 chip, 16GB of RAM, 256GB of storage, and 4K resolution.
+That version costs $1,399 if you can even find it, however, at which point you should probably be looking at Windows laptops.